janjasplan/devops24/examinations/03/README.md

 What does the `ansible.builtin.debug` module actually do?

+**Answer**

+The `ansible.builtin.debug` module helps me as a developer to verify the output from previous tasks.
+I configure my YAML file, which contains my Ansible playbook and when I run it the debug module displays information about what worked and what went wrong.

 ## QUESTION B

 What is the variable 'ansible_facts' and where does it come from?

+**Answer**
+The variable "ansible_facts" is a built in variable that contains all the information Ansible automatically gathers about at host before running tasks.
+It is full of details regarding OS, Hardware, Network interface, IP addresses, kernel version, architecture, etc.

+It origins from a special module called "setup" which runs automatically at the start of every playbook unless you disable it.

 ## QUESTION C